juripero/ryft-server/docs/rest/search.md

 NOTE: According to Ryft API documentation, an index file should always have `.txt` extension!

 **WARNING:** Provided data or index files will be overriden!

+In some cases the output Ryft results can be additionally indexed to the so called VIEW file - a binary index cache.
+This VIEW file allows quick search result access at random position.
+The `view=view.bin` paramter will save this VIEW file into `/ryftone/view.bin` file.

+All filenames can contain special `{{random}}` keyword to put piece of unique data into filename.
+For example `data=my-data-{{random}}.txt`.

+### Search `lifetime` parameter

+By default all output files should be deleted manually.
+But it's possible to specify output files lifetime with `lifetime=` parameter.

+For example, if `lifetime=1h` is provided then output DATA and INDEX files will be avialable during one hour and then will be automatically deleted by the REST service.

+The following suffixes are supported:
+- `h` for hours, for example `lifetime=2h`
+- `m` for minutes, for example `lifetime=20m`
+- `s` for seconds, for example `lifetime=200s`

 ### Search `delimiter` parameter